 There’s always something playing in London!
 Watch locally produced films and documentaries, live plays at the Grand Theatre and Palace Theatre, Cirque du Soleil shows at Budweiser Gardens, stand up comedians at Yuk Yuks or a horse race at the Western Fair District.
 Film lovers can enjoy an entire week dedicated to films with a regional connection at the Forest City Film Festival.

 Enjoy our festival season in the summer, where over 15 food, music, culture, art and entertainment festivals happen in downtown London.
-Home County Music and Art Festival, London Ribfest, Pride London Festival, Latin Gastronomy Festival, International Food Festival, and the London Fringe Theatre Festival are just some of the many annual festivals London hosts.
+Home County Music and Art Festival, London Ribfest, Pride London Festival, International Food Festival, and the London Fringe Theatre Festival are just some of the many annual festivals London hosts.
 One of the largest festivals, TD Sunfest, attracts over 275,000 people across the region to London’s Victoria Park for a weekend of entertainment.

 London is also host to several industry events and networking opportunities - from small-scale meetups to large-scale, industry-focused conferences.
-Some well-known events include the London Chamber of Commerce Business Achievement Awards, Pillar Nonprofit Network’s Community Innovation Awards, International Women’s Day Breakfast and Auction, and LEDC’s own Manufacturing Matters Conference and Holiday Open House.
+Some well-known events include the London Chamber of Commerce Business Achievement Awards, Pillar Nonprofit Network’s Community Innovation Awards, and LEDC’s own Manufacturing Matters Conference and Holiday Open House.
 Many events are hosted at venues such as RBC Place (formerly London Convention Centre), Western Fair District, and Dundas Place - London’s first flexible street.

 Enjoy the beautiful outdoors our Forest City has to offer - take a bike or a hike along the Thames Valley Parkway, and visit our public parks, fields, and outdoor recreation areas.
 Visit our conversation and environmentally significant areas (ESA), including Sifton Bog, Westminster Ponds, and Fanshawe Conservation Area.
 We’re also a quick drive away from Komoka Provincial Park.